Stephen Rodgers Counseling – EMDR Therapy in Denver Specialized for Men

 Helping others heal from trauma is something that is very important for me in my practice.

-If you think you would like to learn more or schedule a session with me, please call me at 720-295-4233 and I would be happy to visit with you or chat by phone.
+If you think you would like to learn more or schedule a session with me, please call me at 720-295-4233.
 Your past no longer has to hold you back.
 EMDR therapy is a powerful way to create the life you want.